willsalazar5221/pokemon_tcg_card_functions/scripts_and_files/1_pokemon_cards_products.md

 ## INITIAL SETUP

 For this procedure, we solely need to run Python scripts and functions.
 I primarily used Jupyter Notebooks from Anaconda to run this whole process.
 I currently don't have an easy website to run this from, but the example notebooks are simple enough.
-Two example notebooks in `example_notebooks` are made for your convenience of all the functions you can use.
+For these functions, under `example_notebooks` you can find the notebook titled `example_1_recording.ipynb`, made for your convenience showcasing all the functions you can use.

 ## Background